Training Academy

 FPD Reserve Academy

-The FPD Reserve Academy is conducted on weekends over a 5 month period, all on Saturday's or Sunday's during a 9 hour day.
+The FPD Reserve Academy is conducted on weekends.
 This is helpful to keep the academy manageable for those in college or those practicing their current career.
 Each recruit purchases an academy uniform, consisting of an academy ballcap, uniform shirt, tie and academy trousers.
 They are also issued their duty belt with the gear needed for patrol.
+Along the way they will be issued uniforms and equipment needed for patrol upon graduation.

 Each recruit will carry certifications from state or national certified instructors in CPR/AED, Michigan LEIN, PPCT Management (defensive tactics), OC spray, and TASER International.
 They will also train and demonstrate proficiency with their firearms under the same MCOLES standards and guidelines required of Certified Police Officers in The State of Michigan.